Moeriki/node-qute/README.md

 ## any-promise

-Shifting uses [any promise](https://github.com/kevinbeaty/any-promise) to detect a Promise object.
+Qute uses [any promise](https://github.com/kevinbeaty/any-promise) to detect a Promise object.
 Check [their README](https://github.com/kevinbeaty/any-promise#any-promise) to plugin in your own Promise library.